-As you may already know, I’ve been working on a project call Tao-not-Dow, applying ancient Chinese observations to today’s world.
-If you haven’t seen it, you can check it out at https://tao-not-dow.org/.
-It’s unlike anything you’ll see in the “inspirational” Taoist posts that clutter our web pages.
+As you may already know, I’ve been working on a project call Your Day/Your Tao, applying ancient Chinese observations to today’s world.
+If you haven’t seen it, you can check it out at https://yourdayyourtao.org/ It’s unlike anything you’ll see in the “inspirational” Taoist posts that clutter our web pages.
 Along the way I stumbled onto some Taoist teachings that resembled some of Shakespeare’s lessons.
 So I began another project, called Shakespeare’s Tao.
 For the most part it’s fun.
 I know enough about each subject to be dangerous and enjoy the research that goes into creating the images you’ll see on Facebook, Twitter and the website.

 But now to my problem.
 Excuse me, my challenge –

-You may recall that Bill the playwright was also somewhat of a propagandist for the Tudors.
+You may recall that Will the playwright was also somewhat of a propagandist for the Tudors.
 It was important that he show the correct uses and misuses of royal power on the way to his heroes’ and villains’ just desserts.
 Lao Tzu, on the other hand, was more of a flower child.
 Legend has it that he created the book as a gift to a border guard on his way to a self-imposed exile from a corrupt Chinese empire.
 The Tao’s references to the use of power are thinly veiled cynicism and satire.
 Come to think of it, so are many of Shakespeare’s references.
 In each case, “you had to be there” to understand the full import of a speech or verse.